-Athenaeum guest lecturers are hosted by two Athenaeum Student Fellows during the two or three day program.
-The Student Fellows are responsible for planning events and providing hospitality.
-An Athenaeum program typically includes classroom visits, symposia, a public lecture, and a catered student dinner.
-There is a particular focus on personal exchanges between students and speakers.
+Athenaeum guest speakers are hosted by two Athenaeum Student Fellows during the course of their visit.
+The Student Fellows are responsible for coordinating events, classes, meals, transportation, and attendant logistics.
+An Athenaeum program typically includes classroom visits, an evening public talk or performance, and a social event on another evening with students, faculty, staff, and community supporters.
+At all events and meals, there is a particular focus on personal exchanges between students and speakers.

 Director and Producer.
 Hoop Dreams, for which Steve James served as director, producer and co-editor, was nominated for an Academy Award and won every major critics award in 1994.
 He has had five feature films selected for the Sundance Film Festival, including: Stevie, No Crossover: The Trial of Allen Iverson and most recently in 2011, The Interrupters.